bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 Remarks:
 + The port 9123 is random unused port that I have choosen.
 + It is absolutely required to specify a port number, otherwise you cannot combine 'serve' and 'funnel' (see my [issue](https://github.com/tailscale/tailscale/issues/11009#issuecomment-2267159080)).
+You can specify whatever port number, but it should be one not used already.
 + Currently requests can only be forwarded to localhost, not to other hostnames.
++ Via `tailscale serve reset` it is possible to remove all serve's from the reverse proxy.
++ Via `tailscale serve status` you can get a list of all serve's that have been setup, but it will also show all funnels (which will be discussed later on).

 ## Check the certificate
 Once the reverse proxy has been setup to use https, we can have a look at the certificate that is being used.